 4-Ingredient Slow Cooker Maple-Dijon Brussels Sprouts: A tender hands-off brussels sprouts side for the holidays, or any cold weather meal.Tweet This

-Slow Cooker Brussels Sprouts
+How to Make Slow Cooker Maple-Dijon Brussels Sprouts

-These can either be cooked on high for 2 hours, or on low for 4 in the slow cooker.
-If you are having a holiday meal, then you may love these in particular for their ability to free up some oven and stovetop space.
+Brussels sprouts can either be cooked on high for 2 hours or on low for 4 in the slow cooker.
+If your Brussels sprouts are very large, cut them in half before cooking so they cook evenly in this time frame.
+If you are planning to serve these at a holiday meal, then you may love these in particular for their ability to free up some oven and stovetop space.

-More Brussel Sprouts Recipes:
+More Brussels Sprouts Recipes

 - Brussels Sprouts, Apple, and Pomegranate Slaw Salad